 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
-U.S. Department of Agriculture, Cooperative Extension Service, University of Florida, IFAS, Florida A&M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
-Nick T. Place, Dean shrubby and herbaceous plants in southern Florida (Nauman and Austin 1978).
+For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.
+U.S. Department of Agriculture, UF/IFAS Extension Service, University of Florida, IFAS, Florida A & M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
+Nick T. Place, dean for UF/IFAS Extension.